gatagat/stage-propagation/README.md

 ### Prediction file

-A prediction file is a truth file with additional columns: `pred` with the predicted class and `prob_N` with probability of the class `N`.
+A prediction file is a truth file with additional columns: `pred` with the predicted class and `probN` with probability of the class `N`.

 ### Evaluation file